JulienB17/webservice-example/README.md

 - Graph (time serie as point, model red lines)
 - JSON (downloadable with button)

-## Retry with discontinuities
+## Retry with discontinuities!
-User can add date discontinuities to calculate segmented linear trend.
-In form x values GOLD casediscontinuities: 1995.9,2000,2019,...
+Users can add date discontinuities to compute a segmented linear trend.
+In the form, enter discontinuity values as x-values.
+Example for GOLD  (decimal year format): 1995.9, 2000, 2019
+You may resubmit the form as many times as needed to adjust the discontinuity dates.
-Re-submit as you want & adjust dates of discontinuities!
-Then you can save final graph & download JSON file (with a,b coeff by segment).
+Once satisfied, you can save the final plot and download the JSON file (containing the estimated coefficients a and b for each segment).

 ---